openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Text / HTML Editor
 -------------------

-Part of the :ref:`course-authoring-mfe`, the new Text Editor includes updates that make it even easier to include text and images in your course content.
-Set the waffle flag :code:`new_core_editors.use_new_text_editor` to enable it.
+Formerly known as the HTML Component, the newly renamed Text Component includes updates that make it even easier to include text and images in your course content.
+This editor is part the of :ref:`course-authoring-mfe`.
+To enable it, set the waffle flag :code:`new_core_editors.use_new_text_editor`.

 The newly updated editor:

 - makes incorporating special characters and symbols easier,
 - adds undo / redo actions,